IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 ```

 These lines contain information about the name and help URL for your script.
-You should set the `name` to be the name of your MIDI controller, and you can
+You should set the `name` to be the name of your MIDI controller.
+The
-set the `url` to any URL within the Image-Line forums - once you've finished
+`url` should point a post on the Image-Line forums - post there to share your
-your script, you can make this link to your post where you share your awesome
-work!
+script once it's finished.

-Below them, you can see documentation which you can edit to contain information
+This section is followed by documentation you can edit to include information
-about your work, such as how to use it, as well as the author and copyright
+about your work, such as how to use it, your name and any copyright
 information.

-After this is the definition for the `OnMidiIn` function.
+Next comes the definition of the `OnMidiIn` function.
 You can see it is
 documented as `Called whenever your device sends a MIDI message to FL Studio`,
 and contains some comments as well as a single call to `print_event`.